Table of Contents

 - A low chance of wood swell by soaking the paint

-- Always use primers before performing hand paint kitchen cabinets
+- Always use primers before performing hand painting kitchen

 Do I have water-based or oil-based paint in my house?

-As I stay in a chilled city in Dublin, it’s always cold here that we need to keep the windows closed almost all the time.
-Due to the advantages, it’s easier for me to have water-based paints on my hand paint kitchen cabinets.
-It’s a green paint that’s suitable to breathe in.
+As we stay in a chilled city in Dublin, it’s always cold here that we need to keep the windows closed almost all the time.
+Due to the advantages, it’s easier for me to use water dye on kitchen cabinets.
+It’s a green dye that’s suitable to breathe in.
 Unlike oil-based paints, where I had to leave my windows open to exhaust the VOCs and fumes, water-based paints leave no room for discomfort inside the enclosed space.

-Also, I consider using eco-friendly paints for my kitchen cabinets and doing less harm to nature.
-Although it took a toll on my budget to buy these expensive water-based paints, my painters in Dublin also found it better to apply the paint on the cabinets well.
+Also, I consider using eco-friendly dye for my kitchen cabinets and doing less harm to nature.
+Although it took a toll on my budget to buy these expensive water-based pigments, my painters in Dublin also found it better to apply the colour on the cabinets well.

-In the end, consider all the facts above before choosing what paint you should use on your hand paint kitchen cabinets for better results.
-Also, you need to sum up your budget, weather conditions, and affordable painters in Dublin before you choose between oil-based & water-based paints.
+In the end, consider all the facts above before choosing what dye you should use on your hand paint kitchen cabinets for better results.
+Also, you need to sum up your budget, weather conditions, and affordable painters in Dublin before you choose between oil-based & water-based colourants.

-Remember, any beginner painter can use water-based paints without trouble, but oil-based paints need an expert hand.
-It’s best to pick the paint that goes well with your requirements, considering the pros and cons.
+Remember, any beginner painter can use water-based without trouble, but oil-based needs an expert hand.
+It’s best to pick the dye that goes well with your requirements, considering the pros and cons.
 To leave no error, call Painting In Colour now to get the best hand paint kitchen cabinets in Dublin.